If you’ve already visited a lot of the major tourist destinations across the globe, perhaps it’s time to consider thinking outside the box.

 Indeed, the total revenue collected from the tourism sector in 2013 was $293 million, but this number is expected to reach $860 million by just 2017.

 4. Bosnia and Herzegovina

-Bosnia and Herzegovina was devastated by the brutal civil war of the 1990s, but this remarkably undiscovered region of Europe has since made great progress in restoring peace and stability.
+Bosnia and Herzegovina were devastated by the brutal civil war of the 1990s, but this remarkably undiscovered region of Europe has since made significant progress in restoring peace and stability.

 If you loved visiting Croatia but found the crowds too much, especially in summer, make sure you put Bosnia and Herzegovina on your list for your next holiday.

-This European treasure is also full of amazing scenery, fascinating history, and an interesting mix of people, but the country has not yet seen the same influx of tourists.
+This European treasure is also full of fantastic scenery, fascinating history, and an interesting mix of people, but the country has not yet seen the same influx of tourists.